 Frequently Asked Questions

-Resources & Services2023 Assessment Appeal Information Credits and Exemptions Grain Tax Return Form Property Owner’s Legal Responsibility Property Search (Beacon) Section 42 Reporting Form FAQ Department Home
+Resources & Services2023 Assessment Information Credits and Exemptions Grain Tax Return Form Property Owner’s Legal Responsibility Property Search (Beacon) Section 42 Reporting Form FAQ Department Home

 Do I need to sign for Homestead Credit every year?